shivanipoovaiah/CMUCourseAdvisor/README.md

 The database tables Ire created are user, badge, course, and review.

-The following queries Ire used to create the tables:
+The following queries are used to create the tables:

 cd C:\Users\shiva\Desktop\MISM\Spring2022\Enterprise Ib Development\Project\mysql\bin